 In the early 1970’s he was instrumental in the development of the organization’s international Natural History Travel Program, one of the first of its kind in the world, designing and leading natural history explorations to more than 80 countries on all of the continents.
 He is especially fascinated with the world’s great remaining wilderness areas and biodiversity hot spots, especially those with rich indigenous cultures such as Mongolia, Bhutan, Gabon, and Madagascar.

 Chris’s published works include The Birdwatcher’s Companion to North American Birdlife (Princeton University Press, 2nd edition, 2004), The First Guide to Insects in the Peterson series (Houghton-Mifflin), Introduction to New England Birds (Mass Audubon), and The Nature of Massachusetts (Addison-Wesley).
-He is co-author (with Gombobaater Sundev) of the first comprehensive English language guide to the Birds of Mongolia to be published by Bloomsbury Press in the spring of 2018.
+He is co-author (with Gombobaatar Sundev) of the first comprehensive English language guide to the Birds of Mongolia, published by Bloomsbury Press in August 2019.
 He initiated Mass Audubon’s State of the Birds series, and co-authored the first two installments, published in 2011 and 2013 and is the editor of a series of authoritative books on the flora and fauna of New England.

 He grew up in Marblehead, Massachusetts and has lived in nearby Gloucester with his family since the 1970’s.